dglsparsons/ephemeral/README.md

-# ephemeral: automatically delete your old Tweets with AWS Lambda
+# ephemeral: 🧼 Automatically delete your old Tweets with AWS Lambda

-**ephemeral** is a Twitter timeline grooming program that runs for pretty much free on AWS Lambda.
-The code is forked from Adam Drake's excellent [Harold](https://github.com/adamdrake/harold) butler-like bot and refactored for Lambda.
+**ephemeral** is a Twitter timeline grooming program that runs for pretty much free on [AWS Lambda](https://aws.amazon.com/lambda/).
+The project was originally forked from [Harold](https://github.com/adamdrake/harold) and refactored for Lambda, and has since grown to include features like whitelisting and the option to run locally.
+This [blog post](https://victoria.dev/blog/why-im-automatically-deleting-my-old-tweets-using-aws-lambda/) discusses the thought process behind this project.

-You can use ephemeral to automatically delete all tweets from your timeline that are older than a certain number of hours that you can choose.
-For instance, you can ensure that your tweets are deleted after one week (168h), or one day (24h).
+You can use ephemeral to automatically delete all tweets from your timeline that are older than a certain number of hours that you define.
+For instance, you can set your tweets to delete after one week (168h), or one day (24h).

 The program will run once for each execution based on the trigger/schedule you set in AWS Lambda.
 It will delete up to 200 expired tweets (per-request limit set by Twitter's API) each run.